 9. Compare brand vs supermarket own and you could save

 Yes, you may have a favourite ketchup that you just have to buy every month, or a particular brand of yogurt your little ones want in their packed lunch.
-Either way, if you look around at supermarket versions you'll be surprised by how much you could save if you swapped.
+Either way, if you look around at supermarket versions you'll be surprised by how much you could save if you swapped, and even think about which products are cheaper in the pound shop.
 Try them one week and see if anyone spots the difference!
 Your purse definitely will.

 Do you have any top tips when it comes to saving money on your food bill?
 What have you learnt from Eat Well For Less?
 Comment below